Manage Apache Iceberg™ tables¶

 To learn about maintenance for Iceberg tables that aren’t managed by Snowflake, see Maintenance in the Apache Iceberg documentation.

-When you use an external Iceberg catalog, you can refresh the table metadata using the ALTER ICEBERG TABLE command.
+When you use an external Iceberg catalog, you can refresh the table metadata using the ALTER ICEBERG TABLE … REFRESH command.
 Refreshing the table metadata synchronizes the metadata with the most recent table changes.

-The following example manually refreshes the metadata for a table that uses AWS Glue for the Iceberg catalog.
-Refreshing the table keeps the table in sync with any changes that have occurred in AWS Glue.
+The following example manually refreshes the metadata for a table that uses an external catalog (for example, AWS Glue or Delta).
+Refreshing the table keeps the table in sync with any changes that have occurred in the remote catalog.

 With this type of Iceberg table, you don’t specify a metadata file path in the command.